braden-taack/Metis_Regression_Project/Formula_1_Regression_Writeup.md

 #### Data

 The data set was scraped from the [Formula 1 website](https://www.formula1.com/en/results.html/2021/races.html) using Selenium and BeautifulSoup.
 There are a total of 4188 unique driver performance summaries taken from 2006-2021.
 The data was restricted to this time frame to keep the race-weekend format consistent.
-Other years included differring amounts of practice runs, qualifying runs, etc. These past years would be a good area to explore given more time, particularly because the data goes back to 1950!
-There were many intial features with several duplicates due to complications with table merging on the website.
+Other years included differing amounts of practice runs, qualifying runs, etc. These past years would be a good area to explore given more time, particularly because the data goes back to 1950!
+There were many initial features with several duplicates due to complications with table merging on the website.
 While each table had new information, some of it tended to overlap.
-After removing duplicates, the intial features were: 'Race_result_Pos', 'Driver', 'Race_result_Car', 'Race_result_Laps', 'Fastest_laps_Pos', 'Fastest_laps_Lap', 'Fastest_laps_Time','Fastest_laps_Avg_Speed', 'Pit_stop_summary_Stops','Pit_stop_summary_Total', 'Starting_grid_Pos', 'Qualifying_Q1', 'Qualifying_Q2', 'Qualifying_Laps', 'Practice_3_Pos', 'Practice_3_Time','Practice_3_Laps', 'Practice_2_Pos', 'Practice_2_Time','Practice_2_Laps', 'Practice_1_Pos', 'Practice_1_Time','Practice_1_Laps', 'location', and 'year'.
+After removing duplicates, the initial features were: 'Race_result_Pos', 'Driver', 'Race_result_Car', 'Race_result_Laps', 'Fastest_laps_Pos', 'Fastest_laps_Lap', 'Fastest_laps_Time','Fastest_laps_Avg_Speed', 'Pit_stop_summary_Stops','Pit_stop_summary_Total', 'Starting_grid_Pos', 'Qualifying_Q1', 'Qualifying_Q2', 'Qualifying_Laps', 'Practice_3_Pos', 'Practice_3_Time','Practice_3_Laps', 'Practice_2_Pos', 'Practice_2_Time','Practice_2_Laps', 'Practice_1_Pos', 'Practice_1_Time','Practice_1_Laps', 'location', and 'year'.

 #### Algorithms

 *Data Cleanup*

 Data cleanup was an interesting process mainly because of the time based data when it came to measuring lap times.
 All of the lap times were on the minute magnitude but were formatted as strings from the scraping process.
 These strings also had different formats: 1:00.000 vs 00.000.
 To overcome these discrepancies, the data was converted to a full date_time format, yyyy/mm/dd H:M:S.f.
-A funciton was then used to calcuate a time_delta between 1900/1/1 and total the number of seconds so that all of the lap times would be in convenient float format with seconds as the unit.
+A function was then used to calculate a time_delta between 1900/1/1 and total the number of seconds so that all of the lap times would be in convenient float format with seconds as the unit.

 Another issue was duplicate data for the pit_stop_summary columns.
 There were nx rows for n pit stops where only the pitstop lap was unique.
-I decided to eliminate that column and only keep the rows where the pit stop number was a maximum.
-Here I was able to have the total number of pitstops in the race and the total amount of time at the pitstop without duplicating the other feature data.
+So even though the initial data frame had ~11,000 rows, there were only ~5000 unique driver performances.
+I decided to eliminate the pitstop lap column and only keep the rows where the pit stop number was a maximum.
+Here I was able to save the total number of pitstops in the race and the total amount of time spent in pit lane without duplicating the other features' data.

 Further issues came into play with the target variable, Race_Result_Pos, including strings like 'DQ' for disqualified.
 These were converted to null values.
 There were many null values in Qualifying_Q2 and Qualifying_Q3 as well.
 This was understood as not all drivers take extra qualifying times.
 If a value was missing in Q2, I filled it in with the data from Q1, assuming that the driver would have performed the same.
 If a value was missing in Q3, I filled it in with Q3, assuming the same.
 Lastly, I then dropped all nulls from the table to model with a clean data set.

 *Feature Engineering*
 1. Remove obvious duplicate columns, hour-of-the-day data, and gap data
   - Obvious duplicate columns included the driver number, which is a unique number to each driver.
 A Driver column was already incorporated so these were not necessary.
-  - I was not interested in incorporating hour-of-the-day data because its likelyhood to have a useful impact on the model was questionable.
+  - I was not interested in incorporating hour-of-the-day data because its likelihood to have a useful impact on the model was questionable.
 In each race, there would be the same hour-of-the-day for each finish position.
   - Gap data was not included either because it was already captured in the respective Time columns.
 2. Drop columns based on VIF (variance inflation factor)
   - 'Starting_grid_Time','Qualifying_Q3', and 'Qualifying_Pos' had huge VIF scores so were dropped.
 3. Use a LASSO model to identify more features to be removed.
-  - Despite some Time features with coeficients -> 0 from the LASSO model, all features were initially for alternate feature engineering.
+  - Despite some Time features with coefficients -> 0 from the LASSO model, all features were initially for alternate feature engineering.
 4. Attempt to normalize all time data when grouped by year and track
   - The goal of this was to normalize the time data so it would more easily be compared from track to track.
   - While this resulted in a similar model score, it was actually *worse* than the raw linear regression model.